DeGraciaMathieu/php-smelly-code-detector/README.md

 | 4/4 rows displayed                                                                                                        |
 +--------------------------------------------------+---------------------------------+------------+-----+-----+-----+-------+
 ```
+By default, rows will be sorted by the smell value, you can change the sort order with `--sort-by=` option, the following values are available : loc, arg, ccl, smell.
 ```
 $ php smelly-code-detector inspect app --sort-by=ccl --limit=3
 ❀ PHP Smelly Code Detector ❀